speedie1337/spmenu/docs/docs.md

 - spmenu -nso           - Don't sort matches
 - spmenu -pri priority  - Specify a list of items that take priority
 - spmenu -s             - Use case-sensitive matching
-- spmenu -i             - Use case-insensitive matching
+- spmenu -ns            - Use case-insensitive matching
 - spmenu -nm            - Start spmenu in normal mode
 - spmenu -im            - Start spmenu in insert mode
 - spmenu -t             - Position spmenu at the top of the screen